brawblan/PerfectForm_sample/README.md

 # PerfectForm_sample
+It is not everything I have written, but I believe this code is a good representation of my contributions to the app.

 ## Product
 This product is built as a Mobile Progressive Web App and Admin Panel Website (pwa in the future).
 It is a Fitness Marketplace to buy/sell Exercise Plans.